-As a parent, one of the biggest decisions you can make is choosing the right school for your child.
+As a parent, one of the biggest decisions you can make is choosing the right public school options for your child.
 If your child was struggling in school, what would you would do?
 Perhaps you would talk to your child’s teacher or principal, find a tutor, or explore options that might help them succeed in their current school.

 And if it got worse?
 Maybe you’d look for school options that would be a better fit for your child.
 Any parent would be eager to ensure that the education their children receive prepares them for success in the future.